NWA World Junior Heavyweight Championship

-The NWA World Junior Heavyweight Championship is a professional wrestling world championship in the National Wrestling Alliance.
-Created in 1945, the title is competed for by junior heavyweight wrestlers.
+The NWA World Junior Heavyweight Championship is a professional wrestling world championship in the National Wrestling Alliance (NWA).
+Created in 1943, the title is competed for by junior heavyweight wrestlers.

 History

-The first NWA World Junior Heavyweight Champion was Ken Fenelon, who was awarded the title on May 15, 1945 by promoter Paul "Pinkie" George, the co-founder and inaugural president of the National Wrestling Alliance.
-For the first few years of its existence, the title was contested largely in Iowa, where George's promotion was based.
+The first NWA World Junior Heavyweight Champion was Ken Fenelon, who was awarded the title in May 1943 by Paul "Pinkie" George, the promoter of the local National Wrestling Alliance (NWA) promotion.
+For the first few years of its existence, the title was contested largely in Iowa, where George's NWA promotion was based.
+On July 14, 1948, the NWA was established by George and his partners as a governing body for various regional wrestling promotions in the United States, after which the World Junior Heavyweight Championship became the property of the alliance.
+At the founding meeting of the NWA governing body in Waterloo, Iowa, Billy Goelz was recognized as the governing body's World Junior Heavyweight Champion; the governing body additionally retroactively recognized all previous holders of the Iowa championship as former NWA World Junior Heavyweight champions.

 Between 1948 and 1952, the title was unified with other junior heavyweight titles.
-After winning the title in December 1948, Leroy McGuirk defeated the National Wrestling Association World Junior Heavyweight Champion Billy Goelz in 1949 to unify the two titles.
+After becoming NWA champion in November 1949, Leroy McGuirk, who also held the National Wrestling Association's World Junior Heavyweight Championship, defeated Iowa Champion Billy Goelz to unify the two titles.
 McGuirk vacated the title in February 1950 after being blinded in a car accident, forcing him to retire.
-Verne Gagne won the vacant title in November 1950, defeating Sonny Myers in the final of a tournament, after which he was presented with the title belt by McGuirk.
+Verne Gagne won the vacant title in November 1950, defeating Sonny Myers in the finals of a tournament, after which he was presented with the title belt by McGuirk.
 Gagne lost the title to Danny McShain one year later in November 1951.
-In May 1952, McShain unified the NWA World Junior Heavyweight Championship with the Los Angeles version of the NWA World Junior Heavyweight Championship ' by defeating Rito Romero.
+In May 1952, McShain unified the NWA World Junior Heavyweight Championship with the Los Angeles version of the World Junior Heavyweight Championship by defeating Rito Romero.

 In 1960, Danny Hodge had a heated feud with Angelo Savoldi over the NWA World Junior Heavyweight Championship.
 During a bout between the two men on May 27, 1960 in Oklahoma City, Oklahoma, Hodge's father Bill Hodge Sr. entered the ring and legitimately stabbed Savoldi.